 For example, Jane is working mother with a busy life.
 She suffered a whiplash injury but did not have time to attend regular treatment.
 She thought her neck and back pain will go away, like it always did.
 When she started missing treatments, she received a letter from ICWA for a settlement of $5,000 dollars.
 She accepted it without seeking legal advice, because it’s convenient and it suits her schedule.
 Not long after she accepted the settlement cheque, she realised that her neck and back pain did not go away, and it gets triggered more easily than before, and it is affecting her ability to perform work duties and normal daily life.
 She started to incur more and more out-of-pocket treatment expenses, and had less ability to do what she enjoy to do at work, and at home.
 She called ICWA to seek fair compensation, however, the claim was settled and closed, and she lost her entitlement to further compensation.

 Jane is not an isolated example.
 There are many people with whiplash injury have similar experience.
 It is important for car accident whiplash injury victims to understand the full extent of your injury and its future impact before setting their injury claim.

 A Whiplash Injury is Common in Car Accidents

-“What sort of payout can I expect for whiplash claims” is the most common questions for people who have made a whiplash compensation claim.
+“What sort of payout can I expect for whiplash claims?” is the most common question for people who have made a whiplash compensation claim.
 The answer to the whiplash compensation payout question depends on your whiplash symptoms, the impact on you, your whiplash compensation payout entitlement, and the legal process.

-Book in for an obligation free whiplash claim assessment.
+Book in for an obligation free motor vehicle accident assessment with a lawyer regarding your whiplash payout.
 Let us show you how we get a better compensation payout for you!